 The deck area was underwater most of the time and off-limits to everyone but the marine crew.
 That pretty much meant that everyone was confined to their cabin, the recreation room or the galley.

-As the ROV manager or superintendent I had a cabin to myself above deck, with an actual window, portholes we’re only for those cabins that could find them selves below the waterline in heavy weather, but even my view was obstructed by water most of the time during that spell of heavy weather.
+As the ROV manager or superintendent I had a cabin to myself above deck, with an actual window, portholes we’re only for those cabins that could find themselves below the waterline in heavy weather, but even my view was obstructed by water most of the time during that storm.